-To help you choose, we scoured the monitor marketplace for the best 240Hz monitors for every user, need, and budget.
+To help you choose, we've scoured the marketplace for the best 240Hz monitors for every user, need, and budget.
 Here are our top picks.

-Another mid-range contender in the 240Hz monitor market is the much-lauded Samsung Odyssey G. It skills go beyond delivering a fantastic (and speedy) gaming performance with its 240Hz refresh rate, 1ms response time, and G-Sync and FreeSync built-in.
-This 240Hz monitor, which boasts a luxurious design, also comes with 125% sRGB color gamut, which should be more than sufficient for video game designers and game streamers looking to color correct their content.
-Of course, everyone benefits from that above-average contrast ratio of 2,500:1, which should help preserve more details in those areas in games where there are bright highlights and very dark shadows.(opens in new tab)
+It also boasts a luxurious design, and comes with 125% sRGB color gamut, which should be more than sufficient for video game designers and game streamers looking to color correct their content.
+Everyone, meanwhile, will benefit from that above-average contrast ratio of 2,500:1, which preserves more details in those areas where there are bright highlights and very dark shadows.(opens in new tab)

-A few great features make the Asus TUF Gaming VG259QM a terrific 240Hz monitor for gaming.
-It’s affordable with 99% sRGB color gamut, 1ms response time, 400 nits of brightness and DisplayHDR 400.
-Competitive gamers, however, will appreciate the fact that it comes with Adaptive-Sync and Asus’ ELMB and Extreme Low Motion Blur technology, which it can run simultaneously to minimize ghosting and tearing considerably.
-The result: smooth, sharp and clean visuals that give you an edge over your opponents, whether you’re gaming competitively or playing with friends.
-If you want an affordable 240Hz monitor for competitive gaming, this is a game-changer.(opens in new tab)
+Want a smaller screen?
+The 24.5-inch Asus TUF Gaming VG259QM is a terrific 240Hz monitor for gaming.
+It’s affordable, and 99% sRGB color gamut, 1ms response time, 400 nits of brightness and DisplayHDR 400.
+Competitive gamers, meanwhile, will appreciate the fact that it comes with Adaptive-Sync and Asus’ ELMB and Extreme Low Motion Blur technology, which it can run simultaneously to minimize ghosting and tearing considerably.(opens in new tab)

-Another budget 240Hz monitor is the Alienware AW2521HFL, which is a great option if you’re looking for an IPS panel that offers viewing angles and color representation superior to a VA panel.
-Of course, being another budget option for gamers, this one is limited to 1080p.
+The Alienware AW2521HFL is a great option if you’re looking for an IPS panel that offers viewing angles and color representation superior to a VA panel.
+In terms of resolutionb, this one is limited to 1080p.
 But its 99% sRGB color gamut and a 400-nit brightness mean you’re getting vivid colors in its 25-inch panel.
 It also comes with a few extras, including a USB hub with four USB downstream ports and that stunning Alienware design.
 Its smaller panel also means it’s a great option for folks with a smaller gaming setup.